Mortgage Basics #Guides #Industry News

 • The prime rate is currently .

-• Interest rates have finally started to decrease, with more decreases forecasted for the coming months.
+• Interest rates are decreasing, with more rate cuts forecasted for the coming months.

 Best Mortgage Rates